LorisMarini/cancer_wisconsin/README.md

 As expected learning improves when we increase the size of the dataset:
 ![](images/learning-curve.png)

 One way to see the bias variance tradeoff is to plot the performance in training and testing for varying levels of model complexity.
-Since there are not many features here, we don't see much difference.
+We expect to see training score to increase, and testing score to decrease (overfitting).
+Here we see an inverse trend, which we attribute to noise.
+Since there are not many features here, we don't see much difference

 ![](images/fitting-graph.png)